gaosjlucky/SMAPdigger/readme.txt

 #########################################################
 # Step 1 (Setup softwares)
 #########################################################
-1, Download add-ons packages "RRBS_Kit_Addon.tar.gz" from ftp://public.genomics.org.cn/BGI/SMATdigger/ and save it to the root directory of RRBS_Kit.
-Extract the package with command "tar vxzf RRBS_Kit_Addon.tar.gz"
+1, Download add-ons packages “SMAP_Addon.tar.gz" from ftp://public.genomics.org.cn/BGI/SMATdigger/ and save it to the root directory of RRBS_Kit.
+Extract the package with command "tar vxzf SMAP_Addon.tar.gz"
 2, Execute command "chmod +x ./*.sh"
-3, Execute command "./RRBS_Kit_Software_Setup.sh"
+3, Execute command "./Software_Setup.sh"

 #########################################################
 # Step 2 (Setup perl modules)
 #########################################################
 # If your cannot get access to administrator mode (Not recommanded)
-1, Execute command "./RRBS_Kit_Module_Setup.sh <Perl module path (Absolute Full Path)>" in user mode 2, Add the path of your perl module to environmental variable $PARL5LIB in file ~/.bashrc.
+1, Execute command "./Module_Setup.sh <Perl module path (Absolute Full Path)>" in user mode 2, Add the path of your perl module to environmental variable $PARL5LIB in file ~/.bashrc.
 For most linux system, it is usually something like "export PERL5LIB=$PERL5LIB:<Perl module path>/share/perl5/:<Perl module path>/lib64/perl5/".
 3, Execute command "source ~/.bashrc"
 # If your can get access to administrator mode (Strongly recommanded)
-1, Execute command "./RRBS_Kit_Module_Setup.sh"
+1, Execute command "./Module_Setup.sh"

 #########################################################
 # Step 3 (Data prepare)
 #########################################################
-1, Download example file package "data.tar.gz" from ftp://public.genomics.org.cn/BGI/SMATdigger/ and save it to the root directory of RRBS_Kit.
+1, Download example file package "data.tar.gz" from ftp://public.genomics.org.cn/BGI/SMAPdigger/ and save it to the root directory of RRBS_Kit.
 Extract the package with command "tar vxzf data.tar.gz"
 2, Put file "hg19.fa" into "./data/common" directory (It could also be downloaded from ftp://public.genomics.org.cn/BGI/SMATdigger/)
 3, Check if file "hg19.chr_len.bed" is in "./data/common" directory
 4, Check if file "CpGIsland.bed.seq.example" and "Upstream2k.bed.seq.example" are in "./data/element" directory
-5, Check if file adapter file and raw fq files  are in "./data/sample" directory 6, Execute script "./RRBS_Kit_Data_Prepare.sh" when use it first time.
+5, Check if file adapter file and raw fq files  are in "./data/sample" directory 6, Execute script "./Data_Prepare.sh" when use it first time.

 #########################################################
 # Step 4 (Configure program)
 #########################################################
 1, modify configuration file "RRBS_Kit_Eval.configure"
-2, Execute script "perl ./RRBS_Kit_Monitor.pl -c RRBS_Kit_Eval.configure -o <Output path>"
+2, Execute script "perl ./Monitor.pl -c RRBS_Kit_Eval.configure -o <Output path>"

 #########################################################
 # Step 5 (Run program)
 #########################################################
 1, cd <Output path>
 # If you want to run all the scripts by one step (Recommanded)
-2, Execute script "./RRBS_Kit_Run.sh"
+2, Execute script "./Run.sh"
 # If you want to run each script one by one
 2, Execute script "perl RRBS_prepare.pl"
 3, Execute script "perl RRBS_asm.pl"